analyticascent/confounder/README.md

 # Confounder
-A project for identifying confounding factors and excessive aggregation made in articles, studies, and blog posts.
+A project for identifying confounding and aggregation errors made in articles, studies, and blog posts.
 This is a demo on what unstructured data analysis can do to validate quantitative research on a massive scale.
 The goal is to code/train classifiers to infer whether the following was done in any given study:

 ![Research Methodology Criteria](https://raw.githubusercontent.com/analyticascent/confounder/master/Research%20Methodology.png)